-The international institutions that the UK has joined over the years are introduced later in this Chapter, including the Commonwealth, the European Union, the Council of Europe, the United Nations and the NATO.
+The international institutions that the UK has joined over the years are introduced later in this Chapter, including the Commonwealth, the Council of Europe, the United Nations and the NATO.

 Moreover, a review of what criminal law and civil law are is given together with examples of them.
 Chapter 5 then explains the role of the police force and their duties and the different court systems that exist in the UK as well as their functions.
 Attention is also given to the fundamental principles of the European Convention of Human Rights and how laws for human rights are applied in the UK.
 This is followed by an overview of the taxation system in the UK to include income tax and national insurance and finally covers what is required to the drive a car in the UK.